yabellini/docs.carpentries.org/topic_folders/policies/coc-governance.md

 The Executive Council (EC) will be notified about any new members.
 New members will undergo an application and onboarding process before they are officially seated on the Committee.

+The EC has oversight of the governance of the Code of Conduct Committee but will have no influence over potential incidents and their resolutions.

 ## Onboarding and training

 The onboarding process is determined by the Committee, and the EC will be notified about this process.